Protecting Lives on the Water: Prosecutors and Boating Safety Advocacy

 Prosecutors: Guardians of Waterway Safety

 Prosecutors also play a vital role in supporting victims of boating crashes, providing them with justice and compassion, underscoring the human impact of these tragedies.
-Through community outreach and participation in awareness campaigns, they educate the public about the legal consequences of unsafe boating and the significance of practicing safety on the water.
+Through community outreach and participation in awareness campaigns, we educate the public about the legal consequences of unsafe boating and the significance of practicing safety on the water.

 Charting a Course for Safe Boating